Drew University

 Important Information about Student Health Insurance

 We strongly recommend that all undergraduate resident students enroll in the student insurance plan, even if they live in New Jersey.
 This is because many family plans only cover “true emergencies” when students are away from home; restrict specialist consultations, lab work, or x-rays to in-network facilities; have high deductibles; or risk losing the family plan if the student fails to maintain full time enrollment status.
 This has inconvenienced students and burdened families who are responsible for arranging services off campus.
 Purchasing the student insurance assures access to local care, eliminates the trouble of pre-certification from family insurance companies, reduces paperwork for the students, and remains in effect should the student have to leave the university.
 Many resident students find it cost-effective and convenient to be enrolled in both the student plan and their family insurance plan, especially if they are athletes.
 The student insurance works anywhere in the United States and is in effect for 12 months.
-The annual cost is $613 for undergraduates and $1,522 for graduate, theological and CUE students.
+The annual cost for undergraduate and CUE students is $1,741.
+The annual cost for graduate and theological students is $4,131.
 The health insurance plan can be viewed at www.universityhealthplans.com.
-Optional catastrophic benefits and coverage for dependents are also available by contacting University Health Plans directly.

 We understand that health insurance can be a costly and confusing matter.
 When considering your enrollment options some of the desirable features of the student plan include: